-Certain of our assets are required to be recorded at fair value on a recurring basis, for example, the fair value of our deferred compensation plan assets are based on market-corroborated inputs (level 2).
-Certain of our assets are required to be recorded at fair value on a non-recurring basis when events and circumstances indicate that the carrying value may not be recovered (level 3).
+Certain of our assets are required to be recorded at fair value on a recurring basis, for example, the fair value of our deferred compensation plan assets is based on quoted market prices (Level 1) or market-corroborated inputs (Level 2).
+Certain of our assets are required to be recorded at fair value on a non-recurring basis when events and circumstances indicate that the carrying value may not be recovered (Level 3).
 For example, we review our long-lived assets, including inventory, for recoverability when factors indicate an impairment may exist, but no less than quarterly.
 Fair value is based on estimated cash flows discounted for market risks associated with the long-lived assets.
 The fair value of certain of our financial instruments approximates their carrying amounts due to the short maturity of these assets and liabilities or the variable interest rates on such obligations.
-The fair value of our publicly-held debt is generally estimated based on quoted bid prices for these instruments (level 2).
+The fair value of our publicly-held debt is generally estimated based on quoted bid prices for these instruments (Level 2).
 Certain of our other financial liabilities are estimated by discounting scheduled cash flows through maturity or using market rates currently being offered on loans with similar terms and credit quality.
-See Note 10 for additional discussion of our fair value measurements.
+See Note 9 for additional discussion of our fair value measurements.